maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 There are other kinds of `[[ emptyblocks /]]`, which are useful in certain cases and developers of new blocks might like to consider this as a possibility.

-While the define block does not generate any visible content like all block also empty blocks may be used to generate output. `[[ debug /]]` is an example of this.
+While the define block does not generate any visible content, empty blocks may be used to generate output.
+For example `[[ debug /]]` does generate output.

 ## JSXGraph block ##